ITpC/LAppS/LAppS_Protocol_Specification.md

   *params*

     An Array that holds the parameter values to be used during the invocation of the method.
 This member MAY be omitted.
-Each element of this Array will become the method's argument in the preserved order.
-Therefore `params' must be an Array containing the values in the Server expected order.
+Every item of this object may contain values of any type inclusive null, object and array.
+If this attribute is ommited then method will be called without any arguments.

   *cid*